 OT or PA: Which to Be?

-If you are drawn to the healthcare field—and you’re interested in obtaining a master’s level education—you may find yourself looking at two different routes: occupational therapist (OT) versus physician assistant (PA).
+If you are drawn to the healthcare field—and you’re interested in obtaining a master’s-level education—you may find yourself considering two different professions: occupational therapist (OT) versus physician assistant (PA).

-There is no one-size-fits-all answer, but to help you weigh this decision, we will cover:
+There is no one-size-fits-all career path, but to help you weigh these two options, this post will cover:

 Sarah Lyon, OTR/L